tonimous/bootstrap-test/README.md

 # bootstrap-test

-## Imaginary candy-shop website using bootstrap4.
+## Sweet Treats in a Bootstrap Playground!

-I created this page to practice my bootstrap skills.
-All fotos are royalty free and taken from [unspash.com](https://unsplash.com/).
+This website is a fun experiment using Bootstrap 4 to build an imaginary candy shop.
+Explore royalty-free candy photos ([unspash.com](https://unsplash.com/)) and see how Bootstrap helps create a delightful browsing experience.